-10.3.1.1 The system configuration shall be designed in accordance with clause 9 and taking into account the failure modes of annexes A.1 and A.2.
-This shall result in a system configuration which is either inherently fail-safe or in which components with direct safety-critical functions (e. g. gas valve drivers, microprocessors with their associated circuits) are guarded by safeguards.
-These safeguards shall be built into hardware (e. g. watch-dog, supply voltage supervision) and can be supplemented by software (e. g.
-ROM-test, RAM-test).
-It is important that these safeguards shall be capable of causing a completely independent safety shut-down.
-Reaction times of these (primary) safeguards shall be in accordance with the requirements of this standard.
+The system configuration shall be designed in accordance with Clause 9 (taking into account the failure modes of Annex A) and in accordance with EN 60730-2-5:2002, H.11.12.

+This shall result in a system configuration which is either inherently failsafe or in which components with direct safety-critical functions (e.g. gas valve drivers, microprocessors with their associated circuits, etc.) are guarded by safeguards (in accordance to EN 60730-2-5:2002, Annex H, Software class C).
+These safeguards shall be built into hardware (e. . watch-dog, supply voltage supervision) and can be supplemented by software (e.g. ROM-test, RAM-test, etc.).
+It is important that these safeguards can cause a completely independent safety-shut-down.
+Reaction times of these (primary) safeguards shall be in accordance with the requirements of this document.